crrdlx/crrdlx.github.io/README.md

 The "DMW" is a template for a simple, clean, one-page website.
 It fits and looks great on any browser.
 The DMW repository is here: [https://github.com/crrdlx/doggone-minimal-website](https://github.com/crrdlx/doggone-minimal-website)

+Better, the DMW can be viewed at this link: [Doggone Minimal Website in action] (https://crrdlx.github.io/pages/dmw.html)

 #### Satoshi Bitcoin Converter

 ![shi image](https://raw.githubusercontent.com/crrdlx/crrdlx.github.io/master/images/shi.png)